The Fox Sisters

 If the Fox Sisters were ever genuinely in contact with spirit is a big question in spiritualist circles.
 In 1888, Maggie was destitute and offered a tell-all for $1,500 which was a sizeable sum.
 At a public event at the New York Academy of Music, Maggie sat on stage with her sisters in the audience nodding along, and outlined how they had accomplished their feats.

-Several doctors and scientists examined this over the course of their careers.
-Several doctors found them to be fraudulent which ultimately hurt their credibility and ultimately led to their poverty.
+Several doctors and scientists examined the sisters over the course of their careers; many found them to be fraudulent which ultimately hurt their credibility and led to their poverty.
 During a show in Buffalo, New York, examination found that if the sisters were seated with cushions under their feet, then there would be no communication from the spirit realm.
 This helped to prove Maggie’s tell-all that most of their communications were achieved by popping their toe joints against wooden floorboards.
 This popping caused the resulting noise to resound with echo throughout the room.

 Despite the chicanery of the Fox Sisters, their machinations changed the notion of spirit communication around the world.
-People began trying to communicate with spirits in earnest and developed many means of doing so over the last 170 years.
+People began trying to communicate with spirits in earnest and developed many methods that have expanded the breadth of spiritualist research.
 EVP, ghost boxes, planchettes, dowsing rods and other means of communication closely related field of ghost hunting are all firmly rooted in the actions of the Fox Sisters.
-On this anniversary, we reflect upon how the spiritualist movement began.
+The Fox Sisters created the spiritualist movement, but the movement certainly did not stop with them.